Keith Hunter Jesperson: Early life

-That desire manifested in two attempted murders.
+That desire manifested in three attempted murders.
 The first occurred when Jesperson was around age 10, when he was friends with a boy named Martin.
 The two would often get into trouble together, and Jesperson claimed he was often punished many times for things Martin had done.
 This led Jesperson to violently attack Martin until his father pulled him away.
 He later claimed his intention was to kill the boy.
 Approximately one year later, Jesperson was swimming in a lake when another boy held him underwater until he blacked out.
 Sometime later, at a public pool, Jesperson attempted to drown the boy by holding his head under the water until a lifeguard pulled him away.

 Jesperson reported that he was raped at age 14.
 He graduated from high school in 1973, but did not attend college because his father did not believe he could do it.
 Although Jesperson was unsuccessful with girls in high school, having never even attended a school dance or his prom, he did enter into a relationship after graduating.
 In 1975, when Jesperson was aged 20, he married Rose Hucke, and the couple had three children, two daughters and a son.
 Jesperson worked as a truck driver to support his family.

 Several years later, Hucke began to suspect Jesperson was having affairs when strange women would call.
-Tension in the marriage increased, and after 14 years, while Jesperson was on the road, Hucke packed up her children and belongings and drove 200 miles (322 km) to live with her parents in Spokane, Washington.
+Tension in the marriage increased, and after 14 years, while Jesperson was on the road, Hucke packed up her children and belongings and drove 200 mi to live with her parents in Spokane, Washington.
 Jesperson continued to spend time with his children when he was in town.
 The couple divorced in 1990.

-At age 35, standing 6 ft 7 in and weighing approximately 255 lb, Jesperson began working toward the goal of joining the Royal Canadian Mounted Police (RCMP), but an injury suffered while training ended this endeavor.
+At age 35, standing 2.02 m and weighing approximately 255 lb, Jesperson began working toward the goal of joining the Royal Canadian Mounted Police (RCMP), but an injury suffered while training ended this endeavor.
 He then sought work again as a truck driver after relocating to Cheney, Washington.
 Jesperson soon realized that this job afforded him the opportunity to kill without being suspected.